GET YOUR HOME & GARDEN RAMBLE TICKETS HERE! BUY NOW

 These rooms flow seamlessly to a covered patio, where dappled sunlight filters through the leaves of a large Judas tree.

 4a.
-Noel & Margaret Watson
+Margaret & Noel Watson Snr

-GARDEN & WALKWAYS
+GARDEN

 78 JARY ROAD, TE AWAMUTU